Why Pursue a Microbiology and Immunology Bachelor's Degree

-UTSA’s Microbiology & Immunology degree blends the disciplines of genetics, organic chemistry and cellular biology to examine and analyze microscopic organisms like bacteria, viruses, algae, fungi and parasites.
+UTSA’s Microbiology and Immunology degree blends the disciplines of genetics, organic chemistry and cellular biology to examine and analyze microscopic organisms like bacteria, viruses, algae, fungi and parasites.
 Through extensive coursework and lab experience, you’ll acquire the microbiology skills necessary to grow, identify and control various types of microorganisms—even the ones that healthcare professionals find most concerning!
 After earning your degree, you’ll find work as a Microbiologist where you’ll study how microbes live, grow and interact with their environments.

 Pathways to Science Professions

-UTSA’s Microbiology & Immunology degree blends the disciplines of genetics, organic chemistry and cellular biology to examine and analyze microscopic organisms like bacteria, viruses, algae, fungi and parasites.
+UTSA’s Microbiology and Immunology degree blends the disciplines of genetics, organic chemistry and cellular biology to examine and analyze microscopic organisms like bacteria, viruses, algae, fungi and parasites.
 Through extensive coursework and lab experience, you’ll acquire the microbiology skills necessary to grow, identify and control various types of microorganisms—even the ones that healthcare professionals find most concerning.
-Students studying Microbiology & Immunology may consider becoming involved in:
+Students studying Microbiology and Immunology may consider becoming involved in:

 - American Society for Microbiology at UTSA